Iberia Talento a bordo Team

 Sarai Gascón (Paralympic Swimming)

 Sarai Gascón (Terrasa, 1992) has eight Paralympic medals —six silvers and two bronzes— on her track record.
-Her collection is just missing one metal, the gold she’s hoping to win at the Paris Paralympics, the fifth Games in her career —this Catalan athlete made her debut at the age of 16 at Beijing 2008, where she brought home a silver medal—.
+Her collection is just missing one metal, the gold she’s hoping to win at the Paris Paralympics, the fifth Games in her career —this Catalan athlete made her debut at the age of 16 in Beijing in 2008, where she brought home a silver medal—.
 Born without her left hand and forearm, she’s an example of perseverance.

 Marcus Cooper (Canoeing)